 And it gets me thinking about your Elevator Pitch

-Because so many people
+Because so many people treat networking events like a hard landing.

-Counting business cards.
+They are counting business cards.

-Stalking their “top” prospect.
+They are stalking their “top” prospect.

-Measuring any result except the only one that truly matters:
+They are measuring any result except the only one that truly matters:

 How many conversations are worth continuing?